apache/spark/CONTRIBUTING.rst

       ...
       # You SHOULD not commit the session here.
 The wrapper will take care of commit()/rollback() if exception

-Don't use time() for duration calcuations
+Don't use time() for duration calculations
 -----------------------------------------

 If you wish to compute the time difference between two events with in the same process, use